Q1: What is a full online course?

 Q3: If I enrol in a full online course, are there any online classes that I am required to attend, at a specific time every week?

 If you enrol in a full online course, there are online seminars on a fixed day and time every week, where you are encouraged to take part in a live online session with your instructor.

-Online Seminars are between 7.00pm - 9.00pm on the scheduled course run day.
+Online Seminars are usually conducted between 7.00pm - 9.00pm on the scheduled course run day.

 Q4: Is there a minimum number of hours that I need to spend online to complete a full online course?

-There is no minimum number of hours that you need to spend online to complete a full online course.
-You have the flexibility to access your learning materials and complete your course activities at your own pace and time as long as you meet the stipulated deadlines for the course.
+For Undergraduate courses, there is no minimum number of hours that you need to spend online to complete a full online course.
+You have the flexibility to access your learning materials and complete your course activities at your own pace, and time as long as you meet the stipulated deadlines for the course.